Make a Submission

 5.11 Tables, Figures and Equations

-All your Tables, Figures, Charts and Plates should follow the APA formating style.
+All your Tables, Figures, Charts and Plates should follow the APA formatting style.
 The titles of the Tables should appear before the tables with notes appearing below the tables.
 For Figures, both the titles and the notes should appear after the Figures.
 Your equations should also follow the APA guidelines for equations as shown below.

 Equation (1) is Einstein’s energy relation to mass and speed formula.
 E is the Energy, M the mass and C the speed of light.